The role of individual compensation and acceptance decisions in crowdsourced delivery: Computational study

 \section{Computational study}

-In this section, we discuss the results of our computational study.
-We analyze the performance of the four considered compensation schemes for linear and logistic acceptance probability functions in \cref{sec:linearPerformance} and \cref{sec:logisticPerformance}, respectively. \cref{sec:sensitivity} analyzes the sensitivity of the results in the logistic model on the availability of occasional drivers, their willingness to take detours, and the penalty for rejecting tasks.
+In this section, we discuss the results of our computational study for the \probabbr (with separability) using the exact two-stage solution approach proposed in \cref{sec:ilp}.
+We analyze the performance of the four considered compensation schemes for linear and logistic acceptance probability functions in \cref{sec:linearPerformance} and \cref{sec:logisticPerformance}, respectively. \cref{sec:sensitivity} analyzes the sensitivity of the results in the logistic model on the availability of occasional drivers, their willingness to take detours, and the penalty for rejecting tasks. \cref{sec:dynamic} analyzes the performance of our approach in a setting in which drivers and tasks appear dynamically over time.

-We base our analysis of the compensation schemes on their respective performance in terms of economic benefit to the company, environmental impact, and satisfaction of the occasional drivers with the respective compensation schemes.
-We quantify these three performance indicators as follows:
+We base our analysis of the compensation schemes on their respective performance in terms of economic benefit to the company and satisfaction of the occasional drivers with the respective compensation schemes.
+We quantify these performance indicators as follows:

-\begin{itemize} \item To quantify the economic benefit, we consider the \textbf{expected total cost}, which is directly related to the objective function values of the \probabbr. \item To quantify the environmental benefit, we calculate the \textbf{expected total distance} required to fulfill customer requests by professional and occasional drivers.
-This distance is an indicator of the traffic generated by deliveries and the associated emissions.
-For solution $A\subset I_o\times J_o$ represented as tasks $I_o\subseteq I$ offered to occasional drivers $J_o\subseteq J$ for compensations $C_{ij}$, $(i,j)\in A$, this is equal to $\sum_{i\in I\setminus I_o} 2 d_i + \sum_{(i,j)\in A} (P_{ij}(C_{ij}) (d_i + d_{ij} - d_j) + (1-P_{ij}(C_{ij})) 2 d_i )$.
-Note that the second term is equal to the (expected) detour made by additional drivers, since we want to measure the (additional) traffic resulting from satisfying customer requests. \item To quantify the satisfaction of occasional drivers, we calculate the \textbf{mean acceptance rate} $\sum_{(i,j)\in A} \nicefrac{P_{ij}(C_{ij})}{|A|}$.
+\begin{itemize} \item To quantify the economic benefit, we consider the \textbf{expected total cost}, which is directly related to the objective function values of the \probabbr. \item To quantify the satisfaction of occasional drivers, we calculate the \textbf{mean acceptance rate} $\sum_{(i,j)\in A} \nicefrac{P_{ij}(C_{ij})}{|A|}$.
 A high value indicates that occasional drivers are likely to receive offers that they are satisfied with as compensation for completing the task.
 To put this indicator in perspective, we evaluate it together with the \textbf{fraction of tasks offered}.
 A high value for both indicators represents a compensation scheme in which occasional drivers can expect to receive a high number of offers, and that these offers are generally acceptable. \end{itemize}

 Our conclusions regarding comparisons between the different compensation schemes are supported by paired t-tests performed for each instance and reported at $\alpha=0.05$ level in the remainder of this section.
 Full results are provided in the electronic companion, which includes detailed results for each instance and performance indicator.
 Runtimes are not reported as they are less than one second for each instance.